computational-humanities/topoi/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/computational-humanities/topoi)

-This collection of Jupyter notebooks is being developed at the Topoi Excellence Cluster, https://www.topoi.org/, a joined effort of Humboldt University and Free University in Berlin, Germany.
+This collection of Jupyter notebooks is being developed at the Topoi cluster of excellence, https://www.topoi.org/, a joined effort of Humboldt University and Free University in Berlin, Germany.
 To provide some level of interaction, we use the Binder service as an intermediate tool.
 Each folder represents work on one thematic unit.
 The scope of notebooks ranges from short examples to full research naratives.

 ## Notes: